T gauge

 The first train released was the Japanese 103 series commuter train in different versions.
 Each standard train set comes with two powered cars, which are located in the middle of the train.
 The front and rear cars are equipped with directional headlights.
 The tiny pantographs are made of etched stainless steel.
 The Hankyu Railway 9000 EMU Series and the Kiha 40 DMU were added to the line of available trainsets in early 2010 and feature improved mechanisms for better performance.

 The track is offered as either flexible sections of rail and sleepers at 200, 500 and 750 mm, or as rigid sections with roadbed, and a small selection of pieces without roadbed.
 Rigid curved track is available with four different radii: 120 mm, 132.5, 145, and 157.5 mm in 15° and 30° arc lengths; straight tracks are 30, 60, and 200 mm long.
 Points (switches or turnouts) are available in a single length, right and left-hand, with manual or electric throw.
 Diamond crossings are made at 30° and 90° angles in a 60mm length.
 Several miscellaneous track sections are also sold including power, isolating, and level grade crossing.
 The standard sectional track is "roadbed" style, with integrated ballast, or without roadbed as "fine scale".
 The rail is approximately 0.040 in high ("Code 40").
 Track pieces are connected with gold-plated metal rail joiners plus plastic clips in the roadbed.
 Different types of dummy catenary masts can be attached to the track.
 One side effect of the magnetic wheels of the powered units is that they can climb acute grades as steep as 45 degrees.

+Operational T gauge model railroads can be set up in very compact spaces.
+One gamer installed a layout on top of his Graphics processing unit that is visible through a clear window on his computer.
+Another hobbyist built a hat with a T gauge railroad running around the edge of the hat brim.
+Since the rolling stock adheres to the track magnetically, this allows operation without derailing due to head motion.

+T gauge hat layout, built in Australia in December 2010.